-MSG Kevin Holland spent the whole time at rehabilitation until he retired from active military service in 2013.
-The doctors told him they do not have a lot of data on his wound because not a lot of people survive being shot through the chest where he was shot, so they don’t know a whole lot about how long it will take the nerves to come back if they come back.
+MSG Kevin Holland spent the whole time in rehabilitation until he retired from active military service in 2013.
+The doctors told him they did not have a lot of data on his wound because not a lot of people survive being shot through the chest where he was shot, so they don’t know a whole lot about how long it will take the nerves to come back if they come back.

 Among over 30 awards are seven Bronze Stars, two awarded for valor in combat, and two Purple Hearts.